- Define family engagement

 To effectively build relationships with families, you must help staff members reflect on their ideas about families.
 You can spend time thinking with them about the importance and influence of their own families and family relationships.
 For example, ask staff members to reflect upon questions like, “What messages did I receive about relationships from my family and culture?”
 “Do I build relationships and interact with others in the same way important adults interacted and behaved with me when I was a child (e.g. playful, joking, patient, honest, cautious)?”

 By first understanding themselves, staff members can better recognize the importance of family in the lives of others and create an environment where different values and traditions are respected and honored.
+You can help staff understand that all families share a goal of raising healthy, happy children.
+Culture helps shape the parenting practices families use to reach that goal.

 Family engagement starts by meeting families where they are and engaging them in interactions and experiences they choose and that feel most comfortable to them.
 When families have trusting, consistent, and responsive relationships with others (such as community members, service providers, caregivers, teachers), they are more likely to have positive relationships with their children.
 In essence, if you think of yourself in partnership with families, you will be attuned with family-centered practice that you learned about in lesson one.
 The benefits are rewarding!